-Nematodes are widely distributed in citrus growing areas of Districts Peshawar and ..
-Three types of nematodes genera viz., citrus nematode, Tylenchulus semipenetrans and radoopholus similis Helicotylenchus spp (spiral nematode) and were detected and identified.
-The highest percentage disease incidence (70%) was recorded in Palai katlang and minimum disease incidence (40%) was recorded in Dargai jabbon.
-The highest Population density of nematodes occurred in palai katlang citrus orchards.
+Nematodes are widely distributed in citrus-growing areas.
+Three types of nematode genera, viz., citrus nematode, Tylenchulus semipenetrans, and radiophones similis Helicotylenchus spp (spiral nematode), were detected and identified.
+The highest percentage of disease incidence (70%) was recorded in Palai katlang, and the minimum disease incidence (40%) was recorded in Dargai jabbon.
+The highest Population density of nematodes occurred in Palai Katlang citrus orchards.